The Partisan History of Reform in DC: 60 Years of Party Platforms

 Conclusion: 6 Decades of Shifting But Unpredictable Political Winds

-America's two major parties started out in the 1960s and 1970s largely agreed in favor of Congressional representation and self-government for the people of the District of Columbia.
+America's major parties started out in agreeement in the 1960s and 1970s over Congressional representation and self-government for the people of the District of Columbia.
 In the 1980s, the parties said little, though statehood emerged in the Democratic Party platform following the failure of the DC Voting Rights Amendment.
-In the 1990s, both parties retreated on reform, with Republicans voicing opposition to statehood.
-In the 2000s and 2010s, support for Congressional representation and self-government reemerged in the Democratic Party platform, while Republicans reaffirmed their platforms from the 1990s, focusing on preserving Washington, DC as a city under federal control.
-Following the reintroduction of statehood legislation in 2012, the 2016 Democratic and Republican Party platforms represent a wider partisan split than ever before on the District of Columbia.
+In the early 1990s, both parties retreated.
+But Democrats came back to support statehood later, while Republicans began to voice more strident opposition to both statehood and lesser political reforms.
+In the 2000s and 2010s, Congressional representation and self-government, if not statehood, took the lead in the Democratic Party platform, while Republicans focused on calls for the preservation of Washington, DC as a city under federal control.
+Following the reintroduction of statehood legislation in 2012, the 2016 Democratic and Republican Party platforms represent a significantly wider partisan split than ever before on the District of Columbia.

 Where to Find Us:

 New Columbia Vision

 Extended business hours

 To accomodate our customers' busy schedules, we have extended our hours and are now open later.

 Special Facebook Promotion!

 Like us on Facebook and get 10% off your next order.